paths-erc/quireMatrix/README.md

 5. Done!

 ### Full example
-A full working example can be found in the test.html file.
+A full working example can be found in the [demo/index.html file](https://github.com/paths-erc/quireMatrix/blob/master/docs/index.html).
 A minimal, working example of both the HTML and JS code needed to get a working environment:

 ```html